KristiyanDinev/RestaurantSystem/README.md

 ### TODO

 - Fix `/wwwroot/assets/staff/cook/cook.js` to send the correct data.
+- Let all elements thata are handles by JS be in good format.
 - Refactor the Views and JS.

 ### Add test data